Are Alabama Vital Records Open to the Public?

 Is a Death Certificate Public Record in Alabama?

-The answer to the question "are death certificates public record in Alabama" is no. under Alabama state laws, death certificates are kept confidential for 25 years from the date of death.
+Death certificates aren't considered a public record in Alabama.
+Under Alabama state laws, death certificates are kept confidential for 25 years from the date of death.
 Only select individuals are allowed to access confidential death certificates,] upon payment of the appropriate fees.
 These include:

 - The decedent's father or mother named on the certificate